oracle/weblogic-kubernetes-operator/documentation/3.3/content/samples/azure-kubernetes-service/domain-on-pv.md

    troubleshoot the reason and resolve it before proceeding to the next step.

-    {{% notice note %}} This sample creates WebLogic Server pods with reasonable values for memory, CPU, and JVM heap size (as a percentage of memory).
-You can supply different values.
-Edit `~/azure/weblogic-on-aks/domain1.yaml` and set the desired values for `serverPodMemoryRequest`, `serverPodMemoryLimit`, `serverPodCpuRequest`, `serverPodCpuLimit` and `javaOptions` before running `./create-domain.sh -i ~/azure/weblogic-on-aks/domain1.yaml -o ~/azure -e -v`.
+    {{% notice note %}} This sample creates WebLogic Server Pods with reasonable values for memory, CPU, and JVM heap size (as a percentage of memory).
+These settings were determined by running a skeleton WebLogic domain with minimal or no deployed services and applications on potentially limited or heavily shared container environments.
+For advice about tuning CPU and memory requests and limits for broader use cases or in a production environment, see the [Pod memory and CPU resources](https://oracle.github.io/weblogic-kubernetes-operator/faq/resource-settings/) FAQ.
+To supply different values, edit `~/azure/weblogic-on-aks/domain1.yaml` and set the desired values for `serverPodMemoryRequest`, `serverPodMemoryLimit`, `serverPodCpuRequest`, `serverPodCpuLimit` and `javaOptions` before running `./create-domain.sh -i ~/azure/weblogic-on-aks/domain1.yaml -o ~/azure -e -v`.
     {{% /notice%}}

     Here is an excerpt showing reasonable values: